eigenfoo/old-eigenfoo.github.io/drafts/2018-09-12-bayesian-nlp.md

 where $$I_{ij}$$ is 1 if document $$i$$ contains word $$j$$, and 0 otherwise.

-This loss function can be minimized via gradient descent, and implemented in your favorite deep learning framework (e.g. Tensorflow).
+This loss function can be minimized via gradient descent, and implemented in your favorite deep learning framework (e.g. Tensorflow or PyTorch).

 The problem with this approach is that while the MAP estimate is often a reasonable point in low dimensions, it becomes very strange in high dimensions,